benb123/VZ200ExpansionCase/README.md

 ## Project Schedule

-1 Bottom Cover/Base
+    1 IN PROGRESS: Bottom Cover/Base
     2 Top cover basics
     3 Top cover grills on left and right sides
     4 Edge connector cover at front of expansion.
     5 Original VZ200 art (possibly 3D printed layer to melt on top of case) 6 Refinements to match better the original design (feedback).

 # LICENSE